-Hey hey my friends!
-Today I’m sharing 10 ways to get that lovely farmhouse style in your home.
+Hey hey my lovely friends!
+Today I am so excited for this post because I am sharing 10 ways to get farmhouse style in your home.
+Grab a cup of coffee and get cozy because this is a fun one!
 Every now and then I get a question over on my Instagram feed that sparks an idea for a blog post.
 Well recently someone commented on one of my photos and asked what I would suggest for anyone wanting to transition to a farmhouse look.
 That got my mind racing with lots of different ideas, so I put some notes together and came up with a little crash course on how to get the look in your own home!

 In my view, farmhouse style doesn’t mean you actually live on a farm.
 However, it does mean you are decorating and styling your home with a simple and practical mindset that often comes with living the country life.
 Instead of bright and flashy decor, you’re looking for soothing color combinations, natural elements, and texture.
 Keep in mind, these are my personal opinions and definitely not rules.
 Farmhouse style is open to interpretation, these are simply the common trends I’ve found in my own little farmhouse.